layilin/SP23-33852/_annotations/book1_draft2.md

 24.311 ken.
 Range of vision.

 [people] 24.313 Mantuan Bard.
-Virgil was born in the modern-day Italian provice of Mantua.
+Virgil was born in the Italian provice of Mantua.

 25.329 Amyntor.
 King of Thessalian Hellas and the father of Phoenix, one of Achilles's Myrmidons.

 25.330 Themis.
-The Greek goddess of wisdom and good counsel, often the personification of justice and the interpreter of the gods' will.
+The Greek goddess of wisdom and good counsel; often the personification of justice and the interpreter of the gods' will.

-[people] 25.n Mr. Maupertuis.
+[people] 25.334n Mr. Maupertuis.
 Pierre-Louis Moreau de Maupertuis (1698-1759), French mathematician, biologist, and astronomer who led an expedition to northern Finland to measure the length of a degree along the meridian.

 26.339 Harpies.
 Creatures in Greek mythology depicted as winged women or birds with women's faces.

-[plant] 26.337n cedar.
-Red cedar (*Cedrela odorata*) has a strong odor.

 27.342 black crabs.
 Probably *Gecarcinus ruricola*, also known as the black land crab.
 One of several species of terrestrial or land crabs, the black land crab lives in damp and shaded forest areas inland and migrates in large numbers to the sea to breed.
 It is one of the most commonly exploited land crabs for human consumption in the Caribbean.
 Eighteenth-century observers were often fascinated by the mass migration of land crabs.

 27.341n guana, or rather Iguana.
 A family of crested lizards (order Squamata, suborder Sauria).
-More than 700 species have been identified; found principally in the temperate and tropical Americas.
+More than seven hundred species have been identified; they are found principally in the temperate and tropical Americas.
 Their flesh and eggs are valued for food.

 27.341n *Lues Venerea*. *Lues venerea* was the medical term used for syphilis (also commonly known by the British as the "French pox").